 Important: Resource engagements are only available if you're using Project Online Desktop Client, or if you're using Project Professional 2016 or 2019 connected to Project Server 2016 or Project Server 2019 Preview.
 Project Standard does not include resource engagements.

-If you haven't activated resource engagements in Project Online yet, be sure to read the resource engagements FAQ first.
+If you haven't activated resource engagements in Project Online yet, be sure to read the FAQ: Resource engagements are replacing the old resource plans first.

 Before activating, we recommend that you:

 When you're ready, you can activate resource engagements in Project Online.

 Step 1: Resource manager decides who needs approval

 When a resource manager sets up the enterprise resource pool in Project Online, Project Server 2016 or Project Server 2019 Preview, he or she can identify some resources as requiring approval to be assigned to projects.

 When a project manager decides to use a resource that requires approval on a project, he or she submits an engagement request in Project Professional 2016 or 2019, with the date range for when the resource is needed, and either a certain percentage of that resource's time during that date range, or a set number of hours during that date range.

 After the project manager submits the request, the resource manager reviews it in Project Online, Project Server 2016, or Project Server 2019 Preview.

 To help determine whether the engagement request can be approved, resource managers can evaluate resource capacity to make sure your organization’s resources are being used effectively.
 If something about the request doesn’t work, the resource manager can adjust the dates, change the percentage or hours, or even swap out the resource altogether for another resource with better availability.